 When designing an internal communications strategy make sure to take stock of what channels are already available.

-For instance, SmartHub® combines leadership blogs, video libraries and company updates all-in-one with its customisable features.
+For instance, our employee engagement hubs combine leadership blogs, video libraries and company updates all-in-one with customisable features.
 These are great places to communicate to your staff for no money at all.
-Other no-cost ideas include chat systems like Google Hangouts, Yammer or social media sites.
-Recently, we even used Snapchat to debut one of our latest products at an all-hands staff update.
+Other no-cost ideas include chat systems like Google Hangouts, Yammer or Slack.

 Now that you have an idea of what types of channels you can use, try to create a buzz for what you are trying to communicate.